 If you're taking your first steps into speaking German as a basic learner, you might want to consider Cactus.
 The company has been around for twenty years and offers every German language course you could possibly think of (as well as courses in other languages).

-Check for German classes near me here.
+Check for German classes in Pune here.

 If you're thinking about doing a German for beginners language course in order to learn some important German words and phrases, they offer both 10-week and 5-week intensive courses.